jsahota11/databases-group-proj/timeline.md

 After the meeting:

-- every member is responsible for writing and submitting their personal reflections
+- <u>every member</u> is responsible for writing and submitting their personal reflections
-- Ayesha will finish normalizing and finalize the relational model
+- <u>Ayesha</u> will finish normalizing and finalize the relational model
-- KC will turn bullet points from meeting into 3-5 paragraph group reflection
+- <u>KC</u> will turn bullet points from meeting into 3-5 paragraph group reflection
-- every member needs to approve all the work to be submitted (updated write-up, ER/EER diagram, relational model, reflection)
+- <u>every member</u> needs to approve all the work to be submitted (updated write-up, ER/EER diagram, relational model, reflection)

-KC will submit the final copies of everything
+<u>KC</u> will submit the final copies of everything

 # Part B: Query & Interface Design